Pigasus (politics)

 Pigasus, also known as Pigasus the Immortal and Pigasus J. Pig, was a 145 lb domestic pig that was nominated for President of the United States as a theatrical gesture by the Youth International Party on August 23, 1968, just before the opening of the Democratic National Convention in Chicago, Illinois.
 The youth-oriented party (whose members were commonly called "Yippies") was an anti-establishment and countercultural revolutionary group whose views were inspired by the free speech and anti-war movements of the 1960s, mainly the opposition to United States involvement in the Vietnam War.

 Yippies were known for using dramatic theatrics in their demonstrations, and they used Pigasus as a way to mock the social status quo.
 At a rally announcing his candidacy, Pigasus was confiscated by Chicago policemen and several of his Yippie backers were arrested for disorderly conduct.

 Campaign for U.S. President

 In 1968, Pigasus was nominated for the U.S. presidency by the Youth International Party (Yippies).
 The pig's name was a play on the name Pegasus, the winged horse in Greek mythology.

 Selected for the campaign by group members Dennis Dalrymple, Abbie Hoffman and Jerry Rubin, candidate Pigasus was purchased from a farmer by folk-singer and fellow Yippie Phil Ochs.
+According to Hoffman the pig was purchased in Belvidere, Illinois.
 His candidacy was announced during the massive protests leading up to and during the 1968 Democratic National Convention in Chicago.
-The Yippies demanded that Pigasus be treated as a legitimate candidate, with U.S. Secret Service protection and White House foreign policy briefings.

 One reason why the Yippies preferred Pigasus was that "if we can't have him in the White House, we can have him for breakfast."